queses/simple-slack-bot/README.md

 It built upon Slack's [RTM API](https://api.slack.com/rtm) and [methods API](https://api.slack.com/methods) using [AHC](https://github.com/AsyncHttpClient/async-http-client) library as HTTP and WebSockets client with [GSON](https://github.com/google/gson) as JSON-coding tool.

 ## Building
-You will need JDK8 and Maven 3 installed to build this application.
+You will need JDK 8 and Maven 3 installed to build this application.
 The process is simple as:

 1. Clone this repo and `cd` into.